An artist manager handles the day-to-day business affairs so you can focus on being a musician.

 You have to engage with fans, talk to promoters, radio stations and music journalists, get your official website up and fill it with relevant content and so on.
 All of these tasks may not leave you with enough time or energy to do what you do best: create music.

-An artist manager handles the day-to-day business affairs so you can focus on being a musician.
-Managers do a lot of things, all of which aim to create opportunities for you.
+Music Artist Managers do a lot of things, all of which aim to create opportunities for you.
 They come up with a strategy to steer you in the right direction.

 Of course, it’s up to you to have a vision of what you want to become.
-Your manager would work with you, taking that vision, devising a viable plan of action and executing it.
+Your manager would work with you, taking that vision, devising a viable plan of action, and executing it.

 Here are some of the things music managers do: